tmb5cg/Fifa-Autobidder/README.md

 - Security / Detectability
   - Selenium's Javascript injection is the only indication of something 'off' - and Selenium in itself is harmless and no different than a typical browser extension's JS, like an Adblocker

-Instead of specific players, it takes in a generic filter for gold nonrares.
-I found CM's from top nations to be most effective.
-For example search all gold non rare RWs on Futbin, copy the link and update line 111 in autobidder.py (see the furthest right column in my [Google Sheets logs](https://docs.google.com/spreadsheets/d/15PRwG_wVajMtrCvhV2PRkPFTdEkvgdzcOdb_XwKUxxA/edit#gid=0) to see what URL I was using at different times).
+Instead of specific players, it takes in a generic Futbin URL.
+I found gold nonrare CM's to be most effective.
+To run the bot, the default URL in the bot (line 111 on autobidder.py) is [this link](https://www.futbin.com/22/players?page=1&position=CM&xbox_price=0-750&version=gold_nr) - gold, nonrare, CMs.

-Go to "Search the Transfer Market" page, enter gold, non rare, position CM, on the webapp (you must manually enter the filters, this is a free bot so don't complain lol), 9900 min bin and 10k max bin, then click start bot (do not click the search button).
-The bot will click the search button for you, and depending on how many cycles you select, will run on autopilot.
-A cycle is defined as 50 bids (when the watchlist is full).
+In the webapp, manually go to the Search the Transfer Market page.
+Apply the filters that match your URL on line 111: rarity - nonrare, quality - gold, position - CM.
+Set the minimum buy now to 9900, maximum buy now 10,000 (to ensure we are looking at packed players).
+Do NOT click the "search" button.
+The bot will do this for you.

+Without touching anything, click "RUN BOT".
+The bot should open the FUTBIN url in a new tab, just don't touch anything and let it run.
+To understand how it works and the configuration settings, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)

 You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or abuot 10k an hour at the absolute minimum.
 Some days I would find a filter list and make 30k an hour, it's fun.

-Some GUI buttons were never implemented, such as the position filter change which would've just edited a futbin url substring.

 ## Installation